 Searching for the perfect U.S. seaside vacation?
-From Gulf of Mexico sunsets in Key West to the crystal-clear waters around Key Largo, the best beaches in the Florida Keys brush your toes with the country’s finest sun, sand, and surf.
+From Gulf of Mexico sunsets in Key West to the crystal-clear waters around Key Largo, the best beaches in the Florida Keys brush your toes with some of the country’s finest sun, sand, and surf.
 Along the island chain’s beautiful stretches of coastline, travelers can enjoy a variety of fun activities, from fishing and swimming to scuba diving and snorkeling.
 Dip into the warm waters and start planning your ultimate Florida Keys beach adventure with this complete guide!

 Located on the southern shore of Key West, Smathers Beach is one of the top-rated Key West beaches.
 This white-sand public beach gives you fantastic access to the Atlantic Ocean.
 The beach itself is hardly ever crowded.
 It’s three miles long, giving you plenty of room to tan or play sports.

-At Smathers Beach, tall palm trees line the shore, giving you a perfect shaded place to sunbathe and work on your summer tan.
+At Smathers Beach, tall palm trees line the shore, giving you a perfect shaded place to sunbathe and work on your summer tan in the Florida Keys.
 Near the shower facilities and public restrooms, there are also several volleyball courts.
 Watersport equipment rentals are also available if you need snorkeling gear or paddleboards.

 The small vending trucks near Smathers Beach rent out beach chairs in case you don’t have your own.
 They also sell snacks and drinks, if your stomach starts growling after swimming or snorkeling.